LAW3031 : The Law of Succession

 The ability to

-(1) Structure argument and analysis;.
+(1) Structure argument and analyses;.

 (2) Solve problems by identifying relevant issues, applying relevant concepts, principles and rules, identifying material evidence needed, making judgements and reaching supported conclusions on the basis of sound and informed reasoning;

-(3) Identify research issues and engage in accurate retrieval of sources and
+(3) Identify research issues and engage in accurate retrieval of sources, and;

 (4) Communicate orally and in writing with care and precision.